You are here

 For PHS/NIH grants, COI rules and the accompanying policy applies to all investigators, which includes the following: the project director, principal investigator, or anyone responsible for the design, conduct or reporting of research results.
 It can encompass a collaborator, consultant, subgrantee/subcontractor/subrecipient.

-In addition, PHS/NIH grants require all investigators to complete Conflict of Interest training.
+PHS/NIH grants require all investigators to complete Conflict of Interest training.
 This training is available through the Collaborative Institutional Training Initiative (CITI).

 A potential conflict of interest exists when the personal or private interests of an individual, their spouse or child might lead an independent observer to reasonably question whether the individual's professional actions or decisions are influenced by considerations of significant personal interest, financial, or otherwise, particularly if those interests or commitments are not disclosed.